-- All of the managed FortiSwitch units will function as one Layer-2 stack where the FortiGate unit manages each FortiSwitch separately. - · The active FortiLink carries data as well as management traffic.
+- All of the managed FortiSwitch units will function as one Layer-2 stack where the FortiGate unit manages each FortiSwitch separately. - The active FortiLink carries data as well as management traffic.

-- Single FortiGate managing a single FortiSwitch unit on page 39 - Single FortiGate unit managing a stack of several FortiSwitch units on page 40 - HA-mode FortiGate units managing a single FortiSwitch unit on page 41 - · HA-mode FortiGate units managing a stack of several FortiSwitch units on page 42 - HA-mode FortiGate units managing a FortiSwitch two-tier topology on page 43 - Single FortiGate unit managing multiple FortiSwitch units (using a hardware or software switch interface) on page 44 - · HA-mode FortiGate units using hardware-switch interfaces and STP on page 44 - FortiLink over a point-to-point layer-2 network on page 45 - FortiLink mode over a layer-3 network on page 46 - Managing FortiSwitch units on VXLAN interfaces on page 50 - · Switch redundancy with MCLAG on page 57
+- Single FortiGate managing a single FortiSwitch unit on page 37 - Single FortiGate unit managing a stack of several FortiSwitch units on page 38 - HA-mode FortiGate units managing a single FortiSwitch unit on page 39 - HA-mode FortiGate units managing a stack of several FortiSwitch units on page 40 - HA-mode FortiGate units managing a FortiSwitch two-tier topology on page 41 - Single FortiGate unit managing multiple FortiSwitch units (using a hardware or software switch interface) on page 42 - HA-mode FortiGate units using hardware-switch interfaces and STP on page 43 - FortiLink over a point-to-point layer-2 network on page 44 - FortiLink mode over a layer-3 network on page 44 - Switch redundancy with MCLAG on page 48